5 Steps You Must Take To Ensure Data Resiliency (And Why #5 Might Surprise You!)

 1. Strengthen Your Security Posture

-Then there’s ISO/IEC 27001, the world’s best-known standard for information security management systems (ISMS), which provides companies of any size with guidance for establishing, implementing, maintaining, and continually improving ISMS.
+Then there’s ISO/IEC 27001, the world’s best-known standard for information security management systems (ISMS).
+This standard provides companies of any size with guidance for establishing, implementing, maintaining, and continually improving ISMS.

 While these frameworks cover most of the areas you need to consider as you enhance your data security, here are some specific areas where improvements can make a significant difference: